flegaspi700/Chat-AI/docs/01-getting-started/README.md

-# Getting Started with FileChat AI
+# Getting Started with DocuNote

-## 🎯 What is FileChat AI?
+## 🎯 What is DocuNote?

-FileChat AI is a Next.js 15 application that lets you chat with your documents and websites using AI.
+DocuNote is a Next.js 15 application that turns documents into conversations.
+Upload files, scrape websites, and chat with AI about your content.

 ## ✨ Key Features